Pitch Deck: How To Create The Perfect Funding Proposal

 Suster thinks an exit slide is vital, one that “plants a seed for selling the company in the future.”

-This slide should introduce your funding status, what you need for the business, who is currently funding it and ideas on future funding.
+This slide should introduce your funding status, what you need for the business, who is currently invested and ideas on future sources of investment.

 Hoffman notes that you may not want an appendix but in preparation of investor questions, “preparing appendix slides with structured answers is impressive, showing that you’ve considered all of your business’ challenges, opportunities, and comparisons.”

-Objective: To leave your audience confident that you know why you are raising funds, and that you know how to deploy them efficiently and effectively.
+Objective: To leave your audience confident that you know why you are raising investment, and that you know how to deploy these funds efficiently and effectively.

-Include: A summary of what has happened so far, key milestones, funding requirement and proof of the positive use of funds so far and an idea of what is expected to happen in the near future.
+Include: A summary of what has happened so far, key milestones, proof of the positive use of cash so far, future funding requirements, and an idea of what is expected to happen in the near future.

-The ultimate pitch deck needs an immediate hook to attract investors’ attention, it needs to articulate a vision and clearly explain the problem that your business is solving.
+A successful pitch needs an immediate hook to attract investors’ attention, it needs to articulate a vision and clearly explain the problem that your business is solving.

 It needs to answer the question ‘why now?’ and, in a compelling way, convince your audience that your product or service solves a problem a significant number of people are willing to pay to have solved.